etingof/snmpsim/docs/source/documentation/managing-simulation-data.rst

     # Records: written 33, filtered out 0, deduplicated 0, broken 0, variated 0

-If you have a huge data file and wish to use just a part of it for simulation purposes, datafile.py tool could cut a slice form a data file and store records in a new one:
+If you have a huge data file and wish to use just a part of it for simulation purposes, snmpsim-manage-records tool could cut a slice form a data file and store records in a new one:

 .. code-block:: bash

-    $ datafile.py --input-file=tcp-mib.snmprec --start-oid=1.3.6.1.2.1.6.13
+    $ snmpsim-manage-records --input-file=tcp-mib.snmprec \
-      --stop-oid=1.3.6.1.2.1.6.14
+        --start-oid=1.3.6.1.2.1.6.13 --stop-oid=1.3.6.1.2.1.6.14
     1.3.6.1.2.1.6.13.1.1.72.192.51.208.2.234.233.215.7.3|2|1
     1.3.6.1.2.1.6.13.1.2.72.192.51.208.2.234.233.215.7.3|64x|8b896863
     1.3.6.1.2.1.6.13.1.3.72.192.51.208.2.234.233.215.7.3|2|3